-This is an actual Rubicon Mortgage Fund, LLC account.
+* This is an actual Rubicon Mortgage Fund, LLC account.
 This investment has been compounded without monthly withdrawals.
-This Table represents past returns and does not guaranty future returns. *The S&P 500 graph may have some small rounding errors.
+This table represents past returns and does not guaranty future returns.

 Frequently Asked Questions

-A: Via mortgage brokers, direct borrowers, banks, attorneys, developers
+Via mortgage brokers, direct borrowers, banks, attorneys, developers.

-A: Commonly, no one loan will represent more than 5% of The Fund, and currently The Fund has over 70 loans.
+Commonly, no one loan will represent more than 5% of The Fund, and currently The Fund has over 80 loans.

 "How many millionaires do you know who have become wealthy by investing in savings accounts?
 I rest my case."